maxkomarychev/pr-updater-action/README.md

                     token: ${{ secrets.USER_TOKEN }}
     ```

-4. Now every time code is pushed to branches specified in the workflow all ohter
+4. Now every time code is pushed to branches specified in the workflow all other
 pull requests targeting these branches will be automatically updated.